maas-alliance/maas.guide/coverage-and-routes.md

 ## Routes and Stops

 Some TSPs operate vehicles with fixed routes, such as bus or tram lines.
+Generally, routes consist of lines that connect points, such as bus stops, bike share docks, car share free-floating zones.

 It is important to publish route information in common formats, so that MaaS operators can help passengers find routes through a TSP network.

 ## Further reading